Teablee/project-one/README.md

 Datasets to Be Used:
 - Spotify API and spotipy python library
+- Spotify charts - pulled csv files containing historical streaming data for the top 200 and viral 50 songs
 - US department of labor - employment and training administration

 Breakdown of Tasks: